 Note: While bathing in sulfur-rich water has many health benefits, as mentioned above, there are people who should avoid it.
 If you are pregnant, have high blood pressure or are on blood thinners, it is best to avoid.

-The Ojai hot springs, also known as Ecotopia Hot Springs, are located along the Matilija River in the Los Padres National Forest.
+Located in Southern California, the Ojai hot springs, also known as Ecotopia Hot Springs, are located along the Matilija River in the Los Padres National Forest.
 From Los Angeles, it will take about 2 hours to drive the 85 miles to the springs.

 The hot springs’ address is 2566 Matilija Canyon Rd, Ojai, CA 93023.
 The best way to reach them is by car.
 From Los Angeles, take highway 101 to CA 33 to Ojai.
 CA 33 continues as Maricopoa Highway.
 Stay on CA 33 to Matilija Road.
 Turn left and go to 2566 Matilija Canyon Road.
-There’s a paved road all the way to the springs and you’ll see the designated parking area once you enter the Ecotopoia compound.
+There’s a paved road all the way to the springs and you’ll see the designated parking area once you enter the Ecotopia compound.
 From there it’s a very short walk.

 The beautiful surroundings of Ojai invite you to go for a hike.
 There are a variety of options, from desert to National Forest.
 No matter if you are a beginner or a pro hiker, Ojai trails will suit you.
 One highlight is the Rose Valley Falls trail.
 The falls are beautiful in any weather.